pvdabeel/mycowboy/README.md

 # MyCowboy - MacOS Menubar plugin

-Displays information regarding your Cowboy bike in the Mac OS X menubar.
+Displays information regarding your Cowboy bike in the MacOS menubar.
 Allows you to remotely control your Cowboy bike as well.

 ![Imgur](https://i.imgur.com/Q45iFOP.png)